mstuettgen/homeassistant-addons/senecweb2mqtt/README.md

 # Senec Web2MQTT
 Reads stats from Senec Web API and publishes them as MQTT device to home assistant

-## DISCLAIMER
-I is not really an "addon" at this point, it's more of a working prototype.

 ### Requirements
 - An MQTT Broker, e.g. mosquitto.
 Can be installed by going to Settings -> Addons -> Addon Store -> Mosquitto